-Frames Etc. revamps its bookstore with 1,500 new releases and charming place to sit and read; grand opening on Saturday.
+Frames Etc. revamps its bookstore with 1,500 new releases and charming place to sit and read.

 Book lovers like myself (and all you Beneath the Book Clubbers) have another reason to celebrate.